skyflowapi/skyflow-js/README.md

 ## Update data in the vault

-To update data in the vault by skyd, use the `update(request, options?)` method of the Skyflow client.
+To update data in the vault by skyflowID, use the `update(request, options?)` method of the Skyflow client.
 The request object is a JSON object describing the data to update, including the `table`, `fields`, and the `skyflowID` of the record to update.
 The options parameter takes an object of optional parameters for the update and includes an option to return tokenized data for the updated fields.

 ```javascript
 const updateRecord = {